appletreeat56/twitter-bot/README.md

-# pdf-text-search
+# twitter-bot
-A simple lambda function to extract keywords from pdf.
-At the moment it accepts search keywords as querystring like this http://localhost:3000/findKeywordInPDF?keywords=blah
+A lambda function to act as a twitter bot to tweet a joke with an giphy image

 This repo uses these packages -
-* pdf to parse a pdf file (https://www.npmjs.com/package/pdf)
 * serverless-local to run lambda locally (https://www.npmjs.com/package/serverless-local)
 * axio to download pdf from remote (https://www.npmjs.com/package/axios)
-* ts-jest/jest for unit testing (https://www.npmjs.com/package/ts-jest)
+* twitter-api-client to interact with twitter's APIs

 # Install